rockstor/rockstor-doc/installation/installer-howto.rst

 .. note::

-   There a some specific installation use cases that have been reported over the years, that are documented in the :ref:`special_install_scenarios`.
+   For advanced installation scenarios see: :ref:`special_install_scenarios`.